SB-27182/Vae_Set/README.md

 #### `Dictionary Passing:`
 Every component of Vae1 (encoder, sampling layer, etc) passes dictionary objects between each other.
-This allows extensions, wherein new objects need to be passed, to be built easily.
+This allows extensions, wherein new objects need to be passed, to be easily appended.
 <br>

 #### `Explicit Probability Densities:`